User security

 Before you can implement advanced security, you must have installed and configured the Pentaho Server.
 You should have administrative-level knowledge of the security provider you want to use, details about your user community, and a plan for the user roles to be used in PDI.
 You should also know how to use the command line to issue commands for Microsoft Windows or Linux.

-PUC can be use to perform most security tasks pertaining to the console.
+PUC can be used to perform most security tasks pertaining to the console.
 For some cases with PDI, you will need a text editor to modify text files.
 Some of these security tasks also require that you work on the actual machine where the Pentaho Server is installed.

 All of the tasks that use the Administration page in PUC require that you log on to the User Console with the Pentaho administrator user name and password.